 The past decade has, in fact, seen a steady increase in usage of multimodal chromatography resins, according to Westman.
 Because these resins separate molecules based on more than one mode of action, they are being used when other chromatography techniques do not give the desired selectivity.
 He adds that they are also commonly used in polishing steps during mAb purification.

 Multimodal resins most often separate molecules based on ligand properties, but there are examples of multimodal resins for which the base matrix design contributes to the separation.
-GE has, for instance, developed a resin with a dual-layer design that combines size-exclusion separation via the inactive shell with adsorption chromatography via the ligand activated core.
+Cytiva has, for instance, developed a resin with a dual-layer design that combines size-exclusion separation via the inactive shell with adsorption chromatography via the ligand activated core.
 “This resin chemistry is beneficial for the separation of large molecules, such as viruses, vaccines, and immunoglobulin M,” says Westman.

 Biosimilars and other challenges